 The meaning of the word adultery has been corrupted.
 In the original Hebrew, the meaning of adultery is any sex other than having sex with one’s husband or wife.

 This means that adultery includes sex between single people, or what is called fornication.
-They are the same thing.
 In other words, this commandment is not just for married people.
 It applies to everyone.

 The Seventh Commandment does not say that one must not look upon a woman with lust.
 This excellent idea came from Saul or Paul, a disciple of Jesus.